2023 UEFA Women's Under-19 EURO final tournament: All the fixtures and results | Women's Under-19

 Article body

-France saw off a resilient Iceland 3-1 to win Group B, while competition top scorer Carla Camacho struck twice as Spain dominated Czechia 7-0 to finish second.

-Austria and Belgium drew a six-goal thriller at Tivoli Stadium, with both sides bowing out of the tournament along with Iceland and Czechia.
+The Netherlands meet Spain at Leburton Stadium, before France play Germany at RBFA Academy Stadium in Thursday's 2023 UEFA European Women's Under-19 Championship semi-finals.

-Netherlands face Spain, and France meet Germany in the semi-finals on Thursday, with the final at Den Dreef Stadium in Leuven on Sunday.
+The final is taking place at Den Dreef Stadium in Leuven on Sunday.

-The tournament will also act as UEFA's qualifier for the 2024 FIFA U-20 Women's World Cup in Colombia.
+The tournament also acts as UEFA's qualifier for the 2024 FIFA U-20 Women's World Cup, with the last four teams securing their tickets to Colombia.

 Semi-finals